Community Foundation of Greater Greensboro

 The Public Art Endowment is governed by its Trustees, a passionate group of enthusiasts for the arts and for Greensboro.
 Trustees are involved in all aspects of the endowment, including selection of artworks and development of related programming, as well as advocacy within the greater community for the Public Art Endowment and its mission.
 Trustees are supported in their work by the Art Selection Committee, made up of arts professionals from around the country who make recommendations of multiple artists or specific works for consideration.

 Our goal is to improve the quality of life in Greensboro by creating a more colorful, vibrant, and creative community.
 Though it began with mostly temporary installations, the Endowment unveiled its first permanent, commissioned work of art, an aerial sculpture entitled “Where We Met” by Janet Echelman, in LeBauer Park in August 2016.
+The first permanent sculpture, Guardian, by Billy Lee, was a gift from Richard and Jane Levy in 2008.

 Public Art creates art museums without walls that are free and open to all.
 The PAE strives to activate cultural connectivity, enhance economic vitality, and create a compelling visual experience for both the residents of Greensboro and the many visitors to our city.